HancCui/hanccui/README.md

 #### About Me
 * 📫：[han_cui@163.com](han_cui@163.com) or [hcui@ir.hit.edu.cn](hcui@ir.hit.edu.cn)
 * 📚：Studying at SCIR, HIT as a postgraduate to obtain a master's degree.
-(PS: Looking for a place to do a Ph.D.)
+(PS: Looking for an opportunities to pursue a Ph.D.)
 * 🔍：Interested in Reasoning/Parsing/NLP/ML
 * 🏃🏻‍♀️：Basketball🏀 and Billiards🎱
 * 🎵：Singer🎤 and Saxophonist🎷 in the band which name is ``Undefined``